Nethermind Joins Arbitrum

 Let’s Build a Stronger Arbitrum, Together

-Having Nethermind and Erigon help author the next chapters of the Arbitrum story unlocks significant performance improvements and cost reductions, but more importantly, it’s about building a stronger, more resilient Arbitrum.
+Having Nethermind help author the next chapters of the Arbitrum story unlocks significant performance improvements and cost reductions, but more importantly, it’s about building a stronger, more resilient Arbitrum.

-With Nitro, Nethermind and Erigon all in the mix, Arbitrum will have real client diversity.
+With Nitro and Nethermind both offered, Arbitrum expands its client diversity.
 This isn’t just another checkbox, but rather a critical step to building a stronger defense system against bugs, downtime and centralized dependencies.